Lenovo adds PC production in US

 By Zhang Yuwei in Raleigh, North Carolina (China Daily)

-Lenovo Group Ltd, the world's No 2 maker of PCs, said Tuesday that it will begin manufacturing computers in North Carolina next year - its first US production line and one that could add 115 jobs in the state.
+Lenovo Group Ltd, the world's No 2 maker of PCs, said on Tuesday that it will begin manufacturing computers in North Carolina next year - its first US production line and one that could add 115 jobs in the state.

 "This is an opportunity for North Carolina to keep some manufacturing force, not just in the United States but globally," US Senator Richard Burr of North Carolina said as company executives announced the move.